Korea University of Science and Technology: Research projects that were selected as 100 Excellent National Research and Development Projects

+Rankings

+Korea National University of Science and Technology, UST has been ranked highly amongst global universities by the Center for World University Rankings (CWUR), placed 183th in the world in 2018.
+In national rank, Korea National University of Science and Technology Placed 2nd in South Korea.

 Admission

 The admissions deadline is usually around start of May and September each year.
 Like most of Korean universities, the students are required to first get professor approval before formally applying for the admission.
-The admission is quite competitive but the selective students are given opportunity to work on some of the latest R&D done in Korea and also the amount of stipend (living allowance) given to the students is much higher than KAIST, POSTECH or SNU.
+The admission is quite competitive but the selective students are given opportunity to work on some of the latest R&D done in Korea.